McNerdius/TailBlazor/Source/wwwroot/content/templates.md

 | -- RazorPages           |                     |
 +-------------------------+---------------------+

-Any comments/suggestions/feedback/whatever on the templates, path/template/project naming, toss it [in here](https://github.com/McNerdius/TailBlazor/issues/64) !
+Any comments/suggestions/feedback/whatever on the templates, path/template/project naming, toss it [in here](https://github.com/McNerdius/TailBlazor/issues/64){ target="_blank"} !